To understand the way Herdwick sheep are farmed in the Lake District today, it’s best to look at its historical roots.

 Herdy: a Very Special Sheep

-People used to think that Herdwick sheep were brought with the Vikings, or they swam ashore from a wrecked ship of the Spanish Armada… But the science suggests these are probably myths.
-The reality is that these hardy sheep have probably evolved through the ages and may well be the descendants of the sheep of the first settlers in pre-history.
-In this community both the farming families and the sheep have been rooted to this place for centuries… Many of the practices and traditions survive here because the unique geography has preserved a kind of farming that has been swept away across much of the rest of Western Europe.
-Wordsworth called it a ‘perfect republic of shepherds’ and thought it a model of how people might live everywhere.
+In this community both the farming families and the sheep have been rooted to this place for centuries.
+Many of the practices and traditions survive here because the unique geography has preserved a kind of farming that has been swept away across much of the rest of Western Europe.
+Wordsworth called it a “perfect republic of shepherds” and thought it a model of how people might live everywhere.

-Poets, writers and painters have been inspired by this landscape and its people, and have shaped the way that people around the world think about landscape and conservation.
-This is why the Lake District is in the process of becoming a UNESCO World Heritage site, recognised internationally as a ‘cultural landscape’.
-We hope that now that you know a bit more about these wonderful sheep and the people that manage them, that like us you’ll want to support them.
-Herdwick sheep and their shepherds really are the ‘guardians of a cherished landscape’.
+Poets, writers, and painters have been inspired by this landscape and its people, and have shaped the way that people around the world think about landscape and conservation.
+This is why the Lake District is now a UNESCO World Heritage site, recognised internationally as a “cultural landscape”.